 2.13.
 "In-service conformity" or "ISC" means the activities carried out on vehicles in circulation, systems, separate technical units or components with the purpose of verifying compliance with the durability requirements set out in this Regulation;

 2.14.
-"In-service Conformity test" means the test and evaluation of conformity conducted in accordance with paragraph 9 and Annex 4 of this Regulation.
+"In-service Conformity test" means the test and evaluation of conformity conducted in accordance with paragraph 9 of this Regulation.

 2.15.
 "Properly maintained and used" means, for the purpose of a test vehicle, that such a vehicle satisfies the criteria for acceptance of a selected vehicle laid down in Appendix 1 to Annex 4.